Bug report #15555

 You can study your data with a quite useful tool in OpenJUMP Plus.
 The tool is in Plugins-Topology-Find coverage gaps and Find coverage overlaps in layer.
 Or you can use the Fence tool and the right-click-Other tools-Vertices In Fence.
 I do not mean to especially advertise OpenJUMP but I believe that QGIS does not have this kind of tools yet.

-#3 Updated by Tomas Cabezudo about 3 years ago
+#3 Updated by Tomas Cabezudo over 5 years ago

 Yes, as You remarked me, some coordinates are different (but 0.000000001 mts..).
 Really, I don't know what is the value of epsilon to consider the same two values in floating point..